Scroll to the bottom of this page for:

 ZONE CHANGES (Zoning Map Amendments)

 The Planning and Zoning Commission can amend its own regulations and map, or an applicant can "petition" the Commission for changes.
 Procedures for regulation amendments and zoning map amendments can be found in Sec.
 9.2.B and 9.2.Cof the zoning regulations.
 Forms, fees, and checklists can be found at the following links:

 - Regulation Amendment Application

 (Click on "Inland Wetlands Board" at the top of this page.)

 ABOUT DEVELOPMENT IN RIDGEFIELD

 PROJECT DEVELOPMENT within the Town of Ridgefield is regulated by two elected municipal agencies, the Inland Wetlands Board and the Planning and Zoning Commission.
-The same individuals serve on both boards and they share the same staff.

 It is highly recommended that anyone contemplating development within the Town of Ridgefield contact the Director of Planning at the project’s inception and during the planning stages (call 431-2766 for the Office Administrator).